jahed/maptiles/README.md

 without the need to download larger, low quality, upscaled tiles.

 If a `${ZOOM_LEVEL}` directory already exists, it will be skipped.

-## FAQ

-### Is Graphics Magick supported?

-While I would've preferred using Graphics Magick for this script, it does not support the syntax used to generate the filename of each tile (tile_1_2.png, tile_2_3.png, etc.).

-Graphics Magick does support iterative names (tile_01.png, tile_02.png, etc.), which could be calculated using known X/Y coordinates but that's not typically how map tiles are named.
-Following this approach however, an alternative is to rename the tiles after they're generated, but that's just more work for something Image Magick does for free.

-The aim for this script is to be as simple as possible so feel free to modify it to your specific use cases.

 ## License